 Given the broad influence that sales managers have within their company, it’s no surprise that research shows that companies that invest in developing the sales manager role have higher win rates.
 The 2017 CSO Insights Sales Manager Enablement Report featured companies with a forecasted average win rate of 46.2 percent.
 Study participants that invested less than $500 in sales manager training achieved a similar average win rate (46.1 percent).
 Meanwhile, companies that invested more than $5,000 experienced a much higher win rate of 51.4 percent.

-As companies mature their sales manager coaching processes, the impact on win rates grows even more dramatic.
+As companies mature their sales management coaching processes, the impact on win rates grows even more dramatic.
 When compared to companies with an informal process for sales management, those with formal or dynamic sales coaching processes were able to improve their win rates by 27.6 percent and their quota attainment by 31.7 percent, according to the 2017 CSO Insights Sales Optimization Study.

 Sales managers: Coaching to win

 Effective sales coaching broadens the skill set that new sales managers need to successfully guide their teams to meet company goals.
 The best sales managers have been trained to discover where customers are in their journey.
-They understand how to identify the most valuable deals that can be won, manage risks and allocate resources accordingly.
+They understand how to identify the most valuable deals that can be won, manage risks and allocate resources accordingly in their management strategies.
 They’ll know how to use their team’s skills and behaviors to advance value-based selling—a key differentiator in today’s market.
 They’ll undergo formal training on account management and territories to ensure that they align with both their customers and their business goals.
 In short, sales managers learn techniques to help them develop each salesperson’s full potential and help them break through to new levels of success, based on their sales goals, individual style and strengths and weaknesses.

 Teams, targets, strategies and success: sales managers have a complex job with a high degree of accountability.
 They’re coaches, and like any coach, they need to analyze circumstances in real time to guide and motivate their team to win.
-Effective sales manager coaching—training that is linked to the sales enablement process—can equip sales managers with the tools and techniques they need to drive , reduce employee turnover and create a winning culture with tangible rewards for their company.
+Effective sales management coaching—training that is linked to the sales enablement process—can equip sales managers with the tools and techniques they need to drive , reduce employee turnover and create a winning culture with tangible rewards for their company.
 Sales managers won’t be the only winners: the organization will win too, with higher-performing sales teams that close more—and more lucrative—deals.

 Learn more and contact us to see how Miller Heiman Group can help your organization.